 Instead of creating separate transactions for each recipient, users can now send funds to multiple addresses in a single transaction, significantly reducing time and transaction fees.
 This update improves both cost efficiency and convenience for BitGo clients.

-For more information on how BitGo can help your institution optimize its UTXO management, connect with us.
+For more information on how BitGo can help your institution optimize its UTXO management, connect with us

-BitGo is the leading infrastructure provider of digital asset solutions, delivering custody, wallets, staking, trading, financing, and settlement services from regulated cold storage.
-Since our founding in 2013, we have focused on enabling our clients to securely navigate the digital asset space.
-With a large global presence through multiple regulated entities, BitGo serves thousands of institutions, including many of the industry's top brands, exchanges, and platforms, as well as millions of retail investors worldwide.
-As the operational backbone of the digital economy, BitGo handles a significant portion of Bitcoin network transactions and is the largest independent digital asset custodian, and staking provider, in the world.
+BitGo is the digital asset infrastructure company, delivering custody, wallets, staking, trading, financing, and settlement services from regulated cold storage.
+Since our founding in 2013, we have been focused on accelerating the transition of the financial system to a digital asset economy.
+With a global presence and multiple regulated entities, BitGo serves thousands of institutions, including many of the industry's top brands, exchanges, and platforms, and millions of retail investors worldwide.
 For more information, visit www.bitgo.com.